ivan-abreu/live-cinema-coding-iclc-2023/README.md

 asap $ ue_rectlight "[0,2]" # ue_onoff 1
 ```

-The following Tidal Cycle code creates a ramp between two exposure values with a transition of 0.4 seconds; the effect is synchronized to the rhythm of the sample "bd"
+The following Tidal Cycle code has two examples, the first sets the intensity to value 6000 on lights with index 0 and 2.
+The second sets the intensity to value 200 (subtle) on lights with the same index 0 and 2

 ```haskell
 once $ ue_rectlight "[0,2]"